top of page

 New Clients

-Contact Rachel to initiate a free initial consultation.
+Please read through this website to get a sense of our approach and whether it might be a good fit for your therapeutic needs.
+Then Contact Rachel to request a free initial consultation if you believe that to be the case.
 Following your intake she will send you an invitation to create an account through Theranest.
-This process creates a secure portal for you to complete intake forms, sign paperwork, enter insurance information, and make secure payments.
+This process creates a secure portal for you to complete intake forms, sign or complete paperwork and assessments, enter billing information and make secure payments.
 Your therapist will not have access to your login or password, so please memorize them or save them in a safe place.

 Fees for Services